SAVE THE DATES!

 (CSS) is an annual, week-long program of workshops and demonstrations given by sculptors for sculptors.
 Intimate hands-on sessions with expert instructors will improve your technique, inspire your designs and build your expertise.
 This year’s featured medium are: stone carving with instructor Brian Barreto, figurative clay with Alexander David S. Peter and inflatables with Amy Brown!
 Participants return to CSS year after year to share their passion for working with stone, wood, metal and clay.
 It’s a place to learn, exchange ideas and recharge your creative batteries for both the novice and the seasoned artist.
 California Sculptors Symposium

 2 Youth Soapstone Carving Sessions will be offered on Saturday, June 21st: 10-11:30 am or 1-2:30 pm.
 The Kubota Garden Foundation along with artist instructors from Northwest Stone Sculptors Association will guide participants through the process of shaping this beautiful, natural material into a figurine to take home.
 Participation is free and the soapstone and all necessary tools will be provided.
 For youth ages 8 – 17.
-Pre-Registration is Required.
+Pre-Registration will Open May 16th.

 JUNE 25-28 2026, MATZKE STONE CARVING WORKSHOP: Camano Island, WA